-Applicant's address refers to the residence of all household members included in the rating.
+Applicant's address refers to the residence of the applicant and his or her household members.
 All household members who will be receiving services under this rating must live at this address.
 This address cannot be a business address or an empty lot.
 The household address must be the primary place where the household resides.
 See "Colorado Resident" under Section 9.01 for more information on the household's primary home.

 Clients who are homeless are exempt from client copayments.
-Homeless clients are exempt from the income verification requirement, and providing proof of residency when completing the CICP application.
+Homeless clients are exempt from the income verification requirement and providing proof of residency when completing the CICP application.
 Homeless applicants are not exempt from applying for Health First Colorado.